 The Hard Facts

 All water as it falls as rain is naturally soft, which means that the only ion (an electrically charged atom) is sodium.
 As this water makes its way through the ground and into the waterways that eventually lead to our taps, it becomes ‘hard’.
 This is through it picking up lots of dissolved minerals such as chalk, lime, magnesium and calcium.
 These minerals are in many ways preferable, because many of these minerals are essential to our health, making hard water better to drink – and it can also taste better!

-When hard water passes through a dishwasher, the minerals in the water build up on the heating elements, most notably as lime scale.
-This not only makes it a lot harder for the dishwasher to clean the dishes, but it can actually make them look worse as the minerals are dissolved and re-deposited on dishes and glassware, causing unsightly cloudy spots.
+When hard water passes through a dishwasher, the minerals in the water build up on the heating elements, most notably as limescale.
+This not only makes it a lot harder for the dishwasher to clean the dishes, but it can actually make them look worse as the minerals are dissolved and re-deposited on dishes and glassware, causing unsightly cloudy spots or filming.

 Softening the Blow

-Finish has developed a number of products to ensure that even if you are supplied with particularly hard water, you can still guarantee that your dishes, glassware and cutlery come out gleaming.
+Finish® has developed a number of products to ensure that even if you are supplied with particularly hard water, you can still guarantee that your dishes, glassware and cutlery come out clean and shiny.

-- First, you should ensure that you keep your dishwasher topped up with Finish Hard Water Booster.
+- Ensure that you use Finish® Hard Water Booster along with your detergent.
 This softens the water and contains no other impurities that could hamper the dishwasher.

-- And crucially, you should make a habit of using Finish Dishwasher Cleaner regularly.
-When the minerals do build up on the machine’s vitals, the cleaner will ensure that they are disposed of before they get the chance to relocate to your dishes.
+- And crucially, you should make a regimented habit of using Finish In-Wash Dishwasher Cleaner Tablets once a week, and Finish® Dishwasher Deep Cleaner Liquid once a month.
+When the minerals do build up on the machine’s vitals, the cleaners will ensure that they are disposed of before they get the chance to settle on to your dishes.

-Whatever your water hardness, there’s no reason that you shouldn’t get perfectly clean dishes, every time.
+Whatever your water hardness, there’s no reason that you shouldn’t get perfectly clean dishes the first time, every time.